Jim Harbaugh expects 4 Michigan State players to be charged - WHIZ News

 Tucker said the school is working with law enforcement, Michigan State and Michigan campus leadership, and the Big Ten Conference to evaluate what happened, including identifying other players who were involved in the altercations and contributing factors.

+“The suspensions will allow the players to receive academic support and medical services, but they will not be able to attend any organized team activities,” said Tucker, who said the suspensions will remain in place until the investigations are completed.

-“The initial student-athlete suspensions will remain in place until the investigations are completed,” said Tucker, whose head was touched in the tunnel by a fan in the stands Saturday night.
-The coach responded by swiping the fan’s hand away.
+Tucker’s head was touched in the tunnel by a fan in the stands Saturday night and the coach responded by swiping the fan’s hand away.

 Michigan State President Samuel Stanley apologized for the “violent” skirmish.